insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 5) The newly created Schema is added and gets listed in the left side panel.
 Thus, following the above process you can successfully add schemas for your application.

 ### Importing Schemas & Attributes

 Processflow allows you to import schemas that helps to create schemas and attributes instantly.
-You can upload the schema files of your application based on the formats listed below:
+You can upload the schema files of your application based on the formats listed below :

 - XML - The functionality traverses and renders through the file when uploaded in the XML format.
 - Json - The functionality traverses and renders through the file when uploaded in Json format.